AzugBe/azugbe.github.io/_posts/events/2019-06-13---iotedge-and-datascience.md

 author: Glenn Colpaert
 ---

 Want to learn everything about going into production with IoT Edge and Data Science?
-Join this session and learn all about it.
+Join us and Nathan Bijnens, Wesley Backelant and Sander Van De Velde for an evening packed with their experiences in IoT Edge and Data Science.

 ## Agenda